Best Air Pump for Hydroponics System: A Buying Guide

 Unlike in traditional soil cultivation, the soil medium forms little air pockets within.
 In that manner, the roots will not be completely submerged in water.
 Thus, there is a lesser risk of suffocating the cultivar when planted in soil.

-What are the types of hydroponic systems that need an air pump?
+What are the types of hydroponics that need an air pump?

 Surprising as it may seem, not all types of hydroponic systems would need to use an air pump.
 Only the wick, water culture, drip, and NFT systems would likely benefit in this kind of equipment.
 Here’s why: